How To Clean A Tattoo

 6. Apply Lotion

-When adding a lotion to the area, you will only require a very small amount – just enough to cover the area with a very fine layer, so the tattoo looks a little shiny.
-Too much lotion can prevent the area from getting enough air and breathing properly, potentially delaying healing times.
+When adding lotion to the area, you will only require a very small amount; just enough to cover the area with a very fine layer, so the tattoo looks a little shiny.
+Too much lotion can prevent the area from getting enough oxygen, potentially delaying healing times.

 Cleaning Your New Tattoo Over the Next Month

 As previously mentioned, you will need to clean your tattoo many more times after the initial wash.
-Ideally you should clean your tattoo around twice a day (morning and night is preferred) for up to a month after getting the tattoo.
+Ideally, you should clean your tattoo around twice a day, preferably morning and night, for up to a month after getting the tattoo.

 In some situations, you may want to wash your tattoo more frequently.
-For example, if you’ve been doing some work in the yard or been working out in the gym you should clean your tattoo as soon as possible as these places are naturally very dirty and normally contain lots of various germs and bacteria.
+For example, if you’ve been doing some work in the yard or been working out in the gym, you should clean your tattoo as soon as possible once you’ve finished, as these places are naturally very dirty and normally contain lots of various germs and bacteria.

-Between one and two weeks after getting your tattoo, it will begin to scab and then peel.
-During these stages you will still need to clean the area just as regularly, but you will just have to be extra careful as to not accidentally rip of any scabs or pull off any pieces of peeling skin prematurely.
+Between one and two weeks after getting your tattoo, it will begin to scab, before proceeding to peel.
+During these stages, you will still need to clean the area just as regularly, but you will have to be extra careful as to not accidentally rip off any scabs or pull any pieces of peeling skin away prematurely.

-I hope you can now see the importance of washing your tattoo properly and now know how to clean your tattoo correctly in order to promote quick healing and to lessen the risk of infection.
+I hope you can now see the importance of washing your tattoo properly, and now know how to clean your tattoo correctly in order to promote quick healing and lessen the risk of infection.
 It should also be noted that cleaning an infected tattoo should be performed in much the same way.

-The process isn’t time-consuming or difficult.
-It should only take 5 minutes every morning and evening for the first 3-4 weeks, so make sure you do it properly and consistently, and the outcome should be that you have a beautiful well-healed tattoo that you can show off for the rest of your life.
+The process of cleaning a tattoo isn’t time-consuming or difficult.
+It should only take 5 minutes every morning and evening for the first 3-4 weeks, so make sure you do it properly and consistently.
+The outcome should be that you have a beautiful, well-healed tattoo that you can show off for the rest of your life.